kitrofimov/srp/README.md

     - [x] Line
     - [x] Line strip
     - [x] Line loop
-- [ ] Restructure the code (Are the relationships between files clear?
+- [x] Restructure the code (Are the relationships between files clear?
 Is there any multiple-responsibilities?)
-- [ ] Debug stutters
 - [ ] Clipping? (i.e. try to render triangle that goes slightly beyond the screen edge)
+- [ ] Debug stutters (e.g. draw cube in line mode, stutters every 1.5-2 seconds)
+- [ ] Add an example with `.obj` model loading
+- [ ] Add wireframe rendering of triangles (do OpenGL and Vulkan have this?)
+- [ ] Should this project use `double`s or `float`s?
+- [ ] Check for bottlenecks & optimize
+- [ ] Update the documentation
-- [ ] Image-based testing framework?
+- [ ] Image-based testing framework
 - [ ] Implement single-threaded binning and tile system
 - [ ] Scale to multiple threads